brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 ## <a name="model-deployment-package"></a>Defining Model Deployment Package
-FastScore provides several key assets for deploying and managing a model throughout the Model Lifecycle.
+ModelOp Center provides several key assets for deploying and managing a model throughout the Model Lifecycle.
 As a Data Scientist, we define these abstractions for a robust deployment of our model that can evolve during the productionalization process without intensive input from the Data Scientist downstream.